pschachte/wybe/WYBE.md

   *  Any procedure call containing one or more partial function calls is also a test; it succeeds only if all the partial function calls succeed, and when any call fails the test fails immediately.
-  * A sequence of statements including one or more statements is a test; it succeeds if and only if all the statements succeed, and fails immediately if any test fails.
+  * A sequence of statements including one or more tests is a test; it succeeds if and only if all the tests succeed, and fails immediately if any test fails.
   * Any procedure or function call is a test if an input is provided where an output argument is expected.
 In this case, the call is made